DINA-Web/server-vm/README.md

 # DINA-WEB server vm alpha delivery

-Here we use `vagrant` to build the DINA-WEB system from scratch as a server that can be provisioned in a range of different providers, like your own VirtualBox or using third party services like Amazon Elastic Cloud etc.
+Here we want to use `vagrant` to build the DINA-WEB system from scratch as a server that can be provisioned in a range of different providers, like your own VirtualBox or using third party services like Amazon Elastic Cloud etc.

 ## Usage instructions